backstage/backstage/plugins/kubernetes/api-report.md

 export { kubernetesPlugin };
 export { kubernetesPlugin as plugin };

+// Warning: (ae-missing-release-tag) "PodDrawer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const PodDrawer: ({
+  pod,
+  expanded,
+}: {
+  pod: V1Pod;
+  expanded?: boolean | undefined;
+}) => JSX.Element;

+// Warning: (ae-missing-release-tag) "PodNamesWithErrorsContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const PodNamesWithErrorsContext: React_2.Context<Set<string>>;

+// Warning: (ae-missing-release-tag) "PodNamesWithMetricsContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const PodNamesWithMetricsContext: React_2.Context< Map<string, ClientPodStatus>
+>;

+// Warning: (ae-forgotten-export) The symbol "PodsTablesProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "PodsTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const PodsTable: ({
+  pods,
+  extraColumns,
+}: PodsTablesProps) => JSX.Element;

 // Warning: (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point index.d.ts
 // Warning: (ae-missing-release-tag) "Router" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const Router: (_props: Props) => JSX.Element;

+// Warning: (ae-missing-release-tag) "ServiceAccountKubernetesAuthProvider" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class ServiceAccountKubernetesAuthProvider
+  implements KubernetesAuthProvider
+{
+  // (undocumented)
+  decorateRequestBodyForAuth(
+    requestBody: KubernetesRequestBody,
+  ): Promise<KubernetesRequestBody>;
+}

+// Warning: (ae-forgotten-export) The symbol "ServicesAccordionsProps" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "ServicesAccordions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const ServicesAccordions: ({}: ServicesAccordionsProps) => JSX.Element;

+// Warning: (ae-missing-release-tag) "useKubernetesObjects" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const useKubernetesObjects: (
+  entity: Entity,
+  intervalMs?: number,
+) => KubernetesObjects;
 ```